-These types of dogs are sociable and enjoy being involved in every situation.
-So, you will have to decide on their limits—what they can do and what they should not.
+The Mini Dachshund is sociable and enjoys being involved in every family activity.
+So you will have to decide on their limits—what they can do and what they should not.
 Implementation of house rules is a common way to discipline and avoid your dog from getting spoiled.

 Be in charge

 You and your miniature dachshunds are now a pack and you are the leader.
-You must be able to establish what you are and what your position is to your dog.
-They will appreciate being aware of the rules and knowing who their boss is.
+You must make that clear to your new pup.
+They will appreciate being aware of the rules and knowing who the boss is.
 Teach them to come when you call their names and reward them accordingly.
-When they follow your commands, celebrate if possible, or you can simply make them feel that you are very happy about it; just anything that is enough to make them excited.
-This trick will help you get their attention easily anytime.
+When they follow your commands, praise them, or you can simply make them feel that you are very happy about it; just anything that is enough to make them excited.

 Dogs need a lot of repetition and reinforcements, so train them in short bursts.
-Limit your training to five minutes per session, and at least two to three times per day.
+Limit your training to five minutes per session, and at least two to three times each day.
 This will help them recall and absorb new information easily.
-Make sure to accompany training sessions with positive reinforcements.

 Reward desirable behaviours

-After your dogs finish drinking lots of water, eating, sleeping, or playing, make sure to take them outside.
-Use a leash to keep them close and leave them to do a toilet break.
-Point your dogs to the same area every time you take them out for a toilet break.
-This will make them know where to do their potty business properly.
-Additionally, make sure to reward them even when potty training.
+After your mini dachshund puppy finishes drinking water, eating, sleeping, or playing, make sure to take him outside.
+Use a leash to keep him close and lead him to a dedicated spot for a toilet break.
+Point your dog to the same area every time you take him out for a toilet break.
+Use a command such as “Hurry” every time.

 - Dog Feeding: How Often Should I Do It?